The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: Discussion

-The presence of this dwarf galaxy within the non-repeating FURBY sample presented in Appendix~\ref{ap:FURBY_DR} indicates a rate as high as $\gtrsim 8\%$ of dwarf galaxy hosts within the FRB population.
+The presence of this dwarf galaxy within the non-repeating FURBY sample presented in Appendix~\ref{ap:FURBY_DR} indicates a non-negligible rate (1 of 12 or $\sim 8\%$) of dwarf galaxy hosts within the FRB population.
 As shown in Figure~\ref{fig:Lstar}, we note that galaxies as faint as \ourfrb\ would be excluded from our sample by $z\sim0.2$ per the criteria presented in Section~\ref{sec:obs}.
-We emphasize that this result is in contrast to the FRB host population analysis presented in \citet{Sharma2024}.
-In comparison to \cite{Sharma2024}, the FURBY sample includes deeper imaging which allows us to identify fainter host galaxies (FURBY is limited to $m_R\sim 24$, 0.5 magnitude deeper than what is reported in the \cite{Sharma2024} sample).
+We emphasize that this result stands in contrast to the FRB host population study presented in \citet{Sharma2024}, which inferred that the dominant FRB channel is biased against low metallicity stars and hence low mass galaxies.
+We find, however, that the stellar mass of \ourfrb\ falls 1 order of magnitude below their estimated cutoff in host galaxy mass.
+If there is a low metallicity bias \citep[see][for a counter argument]{horowicz2025}, it must not preclude the formation of FRBs in systems like that hosting \ourfrb.
+We emphasize that in comparison to \cite{Sharma2024} and other previous work, the FURBY sample includes deeper imaging which allows us to identify fainter host galaxies: FURBY is limited to $m_R\sim 24$, 0.5 magnitude deeper than what is reported in the \cite{Sharma2024} sample.
 Furthermore, given the PanSTARRS $5\sigma$ point source depth of only $m_r = 23.2$ mag, two of the 12 FURBY host galaxies presented here (corresponding to FRB\,20220610A and FRB\,20220918A) would also not be detectable using their methods.

 As the samples of FRB host galaxies continue to grow, it will become increasingly important to define and account for the selection criteria (and resultant biases) that define individual samples.
 This is particularly important as one attempts to collate multiple surveys to infer attributes of the overall population.
-With FURBY, we have obtained homogeneous, deep imaging and spectroscopy with an 8m-telescope to detect even very faint galaxies like \ourfrb.
-Nevertheless, this sample is also incomplete \citep[e.g.][]{Marnoch2023}, and therefore biased against galaxies like \ourfrb\ at high redshift.
+With FURBY, we have obtained homogeneous, deep imaging and spectroscopy with an 8\,m telescope to detect even very faint galaxies like the host of \ourfrb.
+Nevertheless, this sample is also incomplete \citep[e.g.][]{Marnoch2023} and therefore biased against galaxies like \ourfrb\ at high redshift.
 To identify and correct for these effects, we emphasize the importance of strict selection criteria when pursuing future surveys of large samples of FRB host galaxies.